munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Her hobbies are reading and playing online games, the latter through which she met her best friend, <a href="#ako">Ako</a>, who also calls her "Rin-rin".

 #### Rinko's Custom Tour of Duty
-Rinko is a very hard bot, which means her skill point is set to 80.
-She is 80% accurate when firing.
+Rinko is a hard bot, which means her skill point is set to 75.
+She is 75% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.

 She has 25 points of teamwork and 0 points of bravery.
 Rinko rarely follows the player's commands, she likes to stay alone.
 Rinko is a very passive bot.
 When she sees a teammate dead in his view, she will retreat and traverse another pathway.
 She also gets nervous when facing a couple of enemies at once.
 She will switch to a pistol and run away.
 In bomb defusal maps, she likes to guard a bombsite.
 In hostage rescue maps, she is rarely seen rescuing the hostages, unless she is the last woman standing.